Digital Blueprint for NHS WalesReferencesSystemsLaboratory Information Management System (LIMS)

 Laboratory Information Management System (LIMS)

 What is LIMS?
 It is the national NHS Wales Laboratory Information Management System programme — the unified pathology and laboratory IT layer for the seven health boards.
 Welsh Government compressed it from a four-year programme into two years while demanding accelerated delivery.
-In March 2026 LIMS was one of two milestones missed in Phase One of DHCW's Level 4 escalation.
+In March 2026 LIMS was one of two milestones missed in Phase One of the Level 4 escalation of Digital Health and Care Wales (DHCW).

 What LIMS does